-Most facade-greenings fall into the category of 'partial greening.'
-This means, of course, that only certain parts of the wall become green (thus a counter-design to full greening), which leads to an intriguing relationship between greened and ungreened areas.
-Plants which require climbing supports are primarily used... in this way, one can guide the plants, rather than having them 'colonize' entire walls.
+Most facade-greenings fall under the category of 'partial greening.'
+This means, of course, that only certain parts of the wall are greened with climbing plants (thus a counter-design to full greening), which leads to an intriguing relationship between greened and ungreened areas.
+Plants which require climbing supports are primarily used... in this way, one can guide the plants, rather than having them 'colonise' entire walls, which vigorous ones will tend to do.
 In some cases, self-climbing plants-- when maintained properly with regular pruning-- are also a possibility.
-For the architectural beauty of a building, it is often preferable to cover only a few square meters of the facade with climbing plants, so that the shapes of the building are highlighted.
+To support the architectural beauty of a building, it is often preferable to cover only a few square meters of the facade with climbing plants, so that the shapes of the building are highlighted.
 Climbing roses, vines, clematis, and winter jasmine will generally not 'leave' the area they have been assigned to.
 Read on for suggestions and examples.

-If the height or width of a building is to be emphasised, vertically or horizontally oriented green 'bands' of any width can be formed; the support systems can be arranged into vertical or horizontal fields.
+To emphasise the height or width of a building, vertically or horizontally oriented green 'bands' of any width can be made.
+That is, the trellis systems can be arranged into vertical or horizontal fields.
 Climbing plants with a vertical orientation, i.e., annuals and twiners, are particularly suitable.
-For horizontal greening, grapevine and any plant that lets itself be easily formed (trained and shaped) are suitable.
+For horizontal greening, grapevine and any plant that lets itself be easily formed (trained and shaped) are a good fit.

-For façades with many windows or other openings, a solution can be to use linear strands between the openings... a combination of horizontal and vertical strands of green.
+For facades with many windows or other openings, narrow linear greenery between the openings works well ~ a combination of horizontal and vertical strands of green.
 Usually only one or two wire ropes are used.
 The desired thickness/dimensions of the plant may then be created and maintained by regular pruning.

-Façade greening -- especially in the private sector -- shouldn't be higher than 5 metres.
+We highly recommend keeping a facade greening -- especially in the private sector -- lower than 5 metres.
 That is about as high as a ladder will get you to be able to care and prune the plants.
 High greening does come with risks.
 If the entire greening is meant to reach 5 m, then the support system needs to be correspondingly lower than 5 m (depending on the climbing plant; see below).

-But just how big should the difference be between the gross and the net field?
-Some plants can cover and grow over any climbing system in summer.
-Others simply follow along the wire rope strands and produce a graceful pattern together with the system.
-Clematis, annuals, and some less vigorous climbing roses are easy to control and will not exceed much of their support.
-Here the difference between the gross and net fields is less than for vigorously growing plants that grow far above the given net framework of the climbing aid.
-Some rather vigorous climbers, where this is specifically indicated, may even need up to 2 m distance between the climbing aid and the eaves (and down pipes).
-In most cases, the ideal dimensions of the green fields are set and kept by pruning in summer, and if necessary, are redefined several times.
+But how big should the difference be between the gross field (greenery) and the net field (the climbing aid)?
+Some plants will easily cover their climbing system in summer with luxirious growth.
+Others follow the lines of the climbing aid as graceful climbers and form a delicate weave with it.
+The latter include clematis hybrids, annuals, and some less vigorous climbing roses; they are easy to control and will not exceed much of their support.
+Here the difference between the gross and net fields is less than for vigorously growing plants that grow far outside the given net framework of the trellis.
+Some rather vigorous climbers, where this is specifically indicated, may even need up to 2 m distance between the climbing aid and the eaves, downpipes, etc., their branches and shoots reaching ambitiously so far!
+In most cases, the ideal dimensions of the green fields are established in summer by pruning and, if necessary, are re-defined several times.

-If you click on the individual climbing plants on our website, you will find a recommendation at the end of each page showing you which systems are suitable and which are not.
-Grapevines, for example, can be trained to fit almost any form/layout your support system provides.
-However, ivy and wild vines (Boston ivy, for example) aren't suited for partial greening and often have to be removed again.
-Check the section on building damage for tips.
+Under the individual climbing plants on our website, you will find a chart at the end of each page showing you which trellis systems are suitable and which are not.
+Grapevines, for example, are fairly universal and can be trained to fit nearly any form, whereas ivy and wild vines (i.e. Boston ivy) are not suited to partial greening.
+See our section on potential damage for additional helpful tips and things to look out for.